Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 scale one get away with without being out of place depends on where you live.
 From my time living in the US, yeah you can get away with *a lot* in day-to-day activity outside of work, and many workplaces you can get away with CBA outfits as well.
+Now in some parts of the CBA category and an upcoming formality, I will also discuss articles of clothing which are largely found in men's fashion as well but I would still like to discuss to give an overview of some ways they may differ now with women's fashion, plus two specific feminine bottoms baby trans fems get obsessed with.

+# Articles of clothing

+## Shoes

-Shoes?
-Legit pick whatever comfortable sneaker you desire.
+For shoes legit pick whatever comfortable sneaker you desire.
 If you’re in a position to buy a pair of sneakers, please consider colour here.
 Sneakers are often sold in some pretty bold colours, often with multiple colours together, you get the idea.
 If you don’t yet have a pair in black and a pair in white (or